barandenizkorkmaz/cs-docs/docs/data-structures/chp1-lists-and-the-collections-framework/chp1-lists-and-the-collections-framework.md

 > #### Efficient Access to List Elements by Iterator
 >
-> We can use the following loop to access the list elements in sequence, starting with the one at index 0.
+> We can use the following loop to access the datastructures.list elements in sequence, starting with the one at index 0.
-> 	// Access each list element.
+> 	// Access each datastructures.list element.
 > 	for (int index = 0; index < aList.size(); index++) {
 > 		E nextElement = aList.get(index);
 > 		// Do something with the element at position index (nextElement)
 > 		. . .
 > 	}
 > The loop is executed aList.size() times; thus it is O($n$).
 During each iteration, we call the method get to retrieve the element at position index.
-If we assume that the method get begins at the first list node (head), each call to method get must advance a local reference (nodeRef) to the node at position index using a loop such as:
+If we assume that the method get begins at the first datastructures.list node (head), each call to method get must advance a local reference (nodeRef) to the node at position index using a loop such as:
 > 	// Advance nodeRef to the element at position index.
 > 	Node<E> nodeRef = head;
 > 	for (int j = 0; j < index; j++) {
 > 		nodeRef = nodeRef.next;
 > 	}
 >
 > This loop (in method get) executes index times, so it is also O($n$).
 Therefore, the performance of the nested loops used to process each element in a LinkedList is O($n^2$) and is very inefficient.
-We would like to have an alternative way to access the elements in a linked list sequentially.
+We would like to have an alternative way to access the elements in a linked datastructures.list sequentially.

 > #### Removal Using `Iterator.remove` versus `List.remove`
 >
-> You could also use method LinkedList.remove to remove elements from a list.
-However, it is more efficient to remove multiple elements from a list using Iterator.remove than it would be to use LinkedList.remove.
-The LinkedList.remove method removes only one element at a time, so you would need to start at the beginning of the list each time and advance down the list to each element that you wanted to remove (O(n2) process).
-With the Iterator.remove method, you can remove elements as they are accessed by the Iterator object without having to go back to the beginning of the list (O(n) process).
+> You could also use method LinkedList.remove to remove elements from a datastructures.list.
+However, it is more efficient to remove multiple elements from a datastructures.list using Iterator.remove than it would be to use LinkedList.remove.
+The LinkedList.remove method removes only one element at a time, so you would need to start at the beginning of the datastructures.list each time and advance down the datastructures.list to each element that you wanted to remove (O(n2) process).
+With the Iterator.remove method, you can remove elements as they are accessed by the Iterator object without having to go back to the beginning of the datastructures.list (O(n) process).

 > #### The Enhanced `for` Loop
 >